bishoyshehata/movie_clean_architecture_modules/README.md

 !!!!! not all parms in the shared preferences(which user prefer : language , constants : base url ) but accessToken will be in session_provider.
-5- we implement the preferences provider as setters & getters 6- make preferences_strings for the keys  for removing any hard code
+5- we implement the preferences provider as setters & getters 6- make preferences_strings for the keys  for removing any hard code 7- make sure that you separate the instance of shared preferences & sharedPreferencesProvider to dataStore package for more isolation